 With the renewed interest in nuclear energy worldwide and the potential expansion in deployment in the US and overseas, there is now a resurgence in the evaluation and development of advanced fuel cycles.
 Advanced fuel cycle systems analysis considers all components of the fuel cycle to understand the performance of the fuel cycle to meet energy generation objectives.
-Using its multi-disciplinary science-based expertise and experience, ORNL supports the DOE Office of Nuclear Energy in in evaluating and developing advanced fuel cycle systems to improve the sustainability, safety, economics and non-proliferation of nuclear energy.
+Using its multi-disciplinary science-based expertise and experience, ORNL supports the DOE Office of Nuclear Energy in evaluating and developing advanced fuel cycle systems to improve the sustainability, safety, economics and non-proliferation of nuclear energy.

 ORNL is actively involved in the understanding, development, evaluation and deployment of advanced fuel cycle technology and systems throughout the entire nuclear fuel cycle.